Lucyjpjones/LucyJones-resume/README.md

 - Bootstrap 4.5: Bootstrap Library used throughout the project, components used include the grid System, carousel, timeline and form templates.

 - Code Institue:  Title text content for software skills taken from code institute 'Full Stack Development Prospectus'.

+- [W3schools.com](https://www.w3schools.com/): Helped with the code for overlaying text on an image and making my email address into a link.

 #### Media
 - The Macbook mockup image was created through [mockupphone.com](https://mockuphone.com/about).